What is a Moving Light Technician?

 What does a Moving Light Technician do?

-What role does a Moving Light Technician play?
+What skills does a Moving Light Technician need?

 While college education is not strictly required to become a Moving Light Technician, many professionals in this field have a background in theater technology, film production, or electrical engineering from a technical college or university.
 However, hands-on experience and a strong portfolio are often more crucial in securing a position.
 Apprenticeships, workshops, and working under the mentorship of experienced technicians can also provide the necessary skills and knowledge.